-After earning his BA with special distinction in P.P.E (Philosophy, Political Science and Economics) and an MA in Economics, both from the Hebrew University of Jerusalem, Rami worked for a few years as an economist.
+After earning his BA with special distinction (summa cum Laude) in P.P.E (Philosophy, Political Science and Economics) and an MA in Economics, both from the Hebrew University of Jerusalem, Rami worked for a few years as an economist.
 At the age of 30 he decided to make a change in his life: He signed up and got accepted to the Fine Art department of Bezalel.
-A few years later he founded the Jerusalem Biennale for Contemporary Jewish Art, and today combines in his current work entrepreneurship, management and writing.
-To read more about Rami, check out this article
+Four years later Rami founded The Jerusalem Biennale.

 Eitam is definitely one of the most talented souls in the Jerusalem young and vibrant artists community.
 With specialization in branding within the arts and culture scene of Jerusalem and in Web and Print Design, Eitam is involved in almost every project in the city.